 NIMFRU – National-scale impact-based forecasting of flood risk in Uganda

 EfD is a research and training partner on the NIMFRU project.
-This multi-partnership project is engaging with researchers, policy makers, local councils and local farmers to improve the targeting, relevance and communications of flood warning and response in Uganda.
+This multi-partnership project is engaging with researchers, national policy makers, local councils and local farmers to improve the targeting, relevance and communication of flood warning and response in Uganda.
 By synthesising evidence and expertise from multiple disciplines comprehensive flood impact assessments will be available, informing both local and national authorities responsible for disaster response, and Forecast – based Financing.
 The objective is to ensure that flood vulnerable people have timely information on which to make crucial decisions affecting their lives and livelihoods.

 This project will contribute to our work supporting Uganda’s national disaster response system, and will demonstrate the way in which HEA data, combined with downscaled seasonal weather information, can provide more accurate data for both disaster prevention and social protection than is currently available.